SynthstromAudible/DelugeFirmware/docs/features/arpeggiator.md

   - **`Chord Probability (CHRD)`**: This paramater will allow you to control the chance of a note to play, at the same time, itself and the following notes in the available notes set, like a chord.
   - **`Octave Spread (OCTA)`**: The note will get a change in pitch of a random amount of octaves, going from 0 up to a maximum of +3 octaves.
-      - From values 0 to 4, no changes in octaves.
-      - From 5 to 19, up to +1 octave changes.
-      - From 20 to 34, up to +2 octave changes.
-      - From 35 to 50, up to +3 octave changes.
   - **`Gate Spread (GATE)`**: The gate of the arp step will get a random **positive** or **negative** deviation from the base gate.
   - **`Velocity Spread (VELO)`**: The velocity of the arp step will get a random **positive** or **negative** deviation from the base velocity.
     Note: you can find this parameter also at the root level of the sound menu, under `Randomizer`, because this parameter affects